Dear Parents and Carers,

 Please note, we can only dismiss your child on their own at the end of the School day if we have received a permission slip from you (in the Forms section of ParentMail).
 If you would like your child to collect a sibling from another class, we will not dismiss them until 3.25pm when the rest of the School is dismissed.
 Please could you inform the sibling’s class teacher that your Year 6 child will be collecting him/her.

-Please do not hesitate to contact us (via e-mail) should you require any further information.
+Finally, please do not hesitate to contact us (via e-mail) should you require any further information.
+With your continued support, we know this will be a fantastic final term at Lionel for your children!

 The Year 6 Team